d12frosted/elpa-mirror/gnu/crdt-readme.txt

 ..
 1. Installation
 ..
 2. Start a shared session
 ..
 3. Join a session
 ..
-4. List active users
+4. Navigate through sessions
 ..
-5. List all sessions, and buffer in current session
+5. Stop sharing
 ..
-6. Stop sharing
+6. Disconnect from a session
 ..
-7. Disconnect from a session
+7. Fancy stuff
 ..
-8. Visualizing author of parts of the document
-..
-9. Synchronizing Org folding status
-..
-10. Comint integration
-..
-11. What if we don't have a public IP?
+8. What if we don't have a public IP?

 1 Introduction